olepoeschl/NQueensFAF-GUI/README.md

 Single stands for single core and multi for Multi-Core.
 (Attention: when testing times on GPU, your graphics card may go into another power state.
 To check this and avoid this, you can use a tool such as "nvidiainfo".)

+# News

+We are happy to have passed a small milestone today.
+A little bit of overclocking made it possible to finally reach the previous aim of this programm: to solve the 16-queens-problem single threaded under 1 second.
+At 5.3GHz, the i5-12600k was able to perform the computation in 0.992s only - even with unique solutions included.

 # General

 This solution is based on two methods and one idea: